cardiffnlp/tweeteval/README.md

 # TweetEval
-This is the repository for the _TweetEval_ benchmark [1]. _TweetEval_ consists of seven heterogenous tasks in Twitter, all framed as multi-class tweet classification.
+This is the repository for the [_TweetEval_ benchmark](https://arxiv.org/pdf/2010.12421.pdf) (Findings of EMNLP 2020). _TweetEval_ consists of seven heterogenous tasks in Twitter, all framed as multi-class tweet classification.
 All tasks have been unified into the same benchmark, with each dataset presented in the same format and with fixed training, validation and test splits.

 # TweetEval: The Benchmark